Business and the economy in an Independent Scotland

 In an independent Scotland, it will be the people of Scotland, and our Scottish Government, who will decide our future business and economic policy.

-You’ll find us on SNP Edinburgh Western’s branch website and Facebook.
+You’ll find us on Yes Edinburgh West website, Facebook, National Yes Registry and Twitter.
 There is also a library of useful information on our SNP branch Forum on Business and Economy.
 The 2014 Referendum White Paper (p.96) and the Wee Blue Book, although dated, give a good idea of policy options.

 Business and the economy: achievements